 C stands for “Common Mistake”

-It stands to reason that they would be related.
+It stands to reason that they would both connect together right?

-They are not, at least not in the way that you think.
+Wrong, They don’t connect together and they aren’t even related, at least not in the way that you think.

-In both cases the C denotes a “common point” in the dual capacitor is is the common point between the fan capacitor (fan) and the compressor capacitor (herm).
+In both cases, the C denotes a “common point” in the dual capacitor it is the common point between the fan capacitor (fan) and the compressor capacitor (herm).
 In the compressor it is the common point between the run and start windings (this is why R+C + S+C = R+S if you ohm a compressor)

 The C terminal of a dual capacitor is actually fed from the OPPOSITE leg of power as the C terminal on the compressor.
 This is because you must power the start and run windings with the same leg and common with the other leg.